classroomtechtools/moodle_daily_notices/README.md

 Note that start date and end date are NOT date fields but instead is a pop-up.
 The values are populated with the --update_date_fields command (above).

+Also note that text in the Attachment field is placed at the bottom of all the notices.

+## Output

-## Sample Output
+#### Sample Output

-This is an sample output.
+The entires are organized by section:

 <img src="http://classroomtechtools.github.io/moodle_daily_notices/notices_sample.png" />

-While the default behaviour can be emailed to a group, it is also possible to publish it to a WordPress site or multi-site.
+If you define `priority_usernames` in the settings.ini file, those usernames will be given a higher priority and thus appear before all the others.

 ## Customization or Assistance

 Please contact us for further customizations.
 We can help you install it in a sandbox for your previewing needs.
+We can customize any of the default behaviour, such as publishing to a WordPress site instead of (or in addition to) email.